 The match goes to Cyndaquil with a shot of Flamethrower.

 If there’s one thing that kinda bothers me about these theme song battles it’s that, because they have to fit in the time frame of 2-3 minutes, all of the matches are incredibly short and almost unrealistically won.
 Doesn’t help that they’re commonly 6v6 battles either.

 Uh oh.
 It’s a tie.
 I wonder if Messiahchu can win!
 Messiahchu is matched up fairly badly as Lisa’s final Pokemon is the doofy Quagsire.
 Pfft.
 Considering Pikachu’s beaten Onix, Golem, Rhydon, Nosepass and all sorts of other Ground types with irritatingly little issue, I can’t see this–

 Alright, I’m confused on so many levels.

-We cut to Professor Oak who is also watching the news with Blandy and he talks about how Spencer was his best student.
+We cut to Professor Oak, who is also watching the news with Blandy, and he talks about how Spencer was his best student.
 Supposedly Delia was also his student according to some online sources, which is how Spencer and Delia were friends, but seeing as how her knowledge on the Pokemon world is extremely limited and she seems like an airhead, I can’t imagine she was a good student.
-I don’t know what she was studying for.
+I don’t know what she was studying for, either.
 Did she want to be a researcher?

 Also, we get this screenshot littered with Engrish which I’m not sure I can blame 4Kids for.

-…Dammit, I have to peak at the subbed version.
+…Dammit, I have to peak at the Japanese version.